microsoft/BotBuilder-V3/Directory/best-practices.md

 ### Be judicious with data and message frequency

   <ul>
-  <li>Donâ€™t send out too many messages in sequence when they can be grouped into a single message. </li>
+  <li>Don't send out too many messages in sequence when they can be grouped into a single message. </li>
   <li>Be cognizant of the userâ€™s network-speed and bandwidth charges  when sending images and/or videos. </li>
   <li>If you want to do something out of the ordinary (e.g. send a 100 messages in the next minute, send a large file etc.), then take consent from the user before doing it. </li>
-  <li>Donâ€™t send out messages that might appear as spam (e.g. wishing a user â€œGood nightâ€ at 10 pm every night). </li>
+  <li>Don't send out messages that might appear as spam (e.g. wishing a user â€œGood nightâ€ at 10 pm every night). </li>
   </ul>

 ### Give feedback

   <ul>
-  <li>Itâ€™s always good to give a sense of awareness to the user.
-Let the user know if the Bot understood or didnâ€™t understand the userâ€™s response.
+  <li>It's always good to give a sense of awareness to the user.
+Let the user know if the Bot understood or didn't understand the userâ€™s response.
 Paraphrase and/or confirm if the Bot is uncertain about the userâ€™s intent and before performing more involved (or irrevocable) actions like deleting something permanently.  <br>
-  *If the Bot needs to take time in performing time-intensive actions, donâ€™t leave the user hanging.  </li>
+  *If the Bot needs to take time in performing time-intensive actions, don't leave the user hanging.  </li>
   </ul>

 ### Keep the user in control